 Riskrem (Rice Pudding) is a traditional Norwegian Christmas dessert, made from leftover rice porridge (recipe in this link) and whipped cream, with some sugar and vanilla added.
-Topped with a red berry- or fruit sauce, it is fluffy and creamy, with a little tang added from the sauce.
-This dessert should not be confused with the rice pudding often found in grocery stores in the U.S., which tends to be overly sweet, the rice not as tender, and with cinnamon added.
-Cinnamon has no place in Norwegian riskrem.
-My recipe delivers fluffy, creamy, and pleasantly sweet, vanilla flavored riskrem, the rice kernels cooked until completely tender.
+Topped with a red berry or fruit sauce, it is fluffy and creamy with a little tang from the sauce.
+This dessert should not be confused with the rice pudding often found in grocery stores in the U.S., which tends to be overly sweet, the rice not as tender, and sometimes cinnamon added.
+Cinnamon has no place in Norwegian riskrem!
+My recipe delivers fluffy, creamy, and pleasantly sweet vanilla flavored riskrem, the rice kernels cooked until completely tender.

 The first part in making this delicious dessert is to mix together a little bit of whole milk and 4 cups of leftover rice porridge, which should be stored in the refrigerator until ready to use.

 Dilute with 1/2 cup whole milk, as rice porridge thickens as it sits.
 A rubber spatula makes it easier to mix together.

 Next, prepare the whipped cream.
 Use well chilled heavy whipping cream, 2 cups in all, with 6 tablespoons sugar and 1 tablespoon vanilla-sugar added.

 You may be able to find vanilla sugar at certain super markets or specialty stores, perhaps in international sections.
 Otherwise, Amazon carries it as well; Just click this link to find it.
 If you are unable to find any you may also use vanilla extract, although it will cause your rice pudding to be slightly discolored.
 Using vanilla sugar will ensure a bright white rice pudding.
 The following picture was taken at an international store where I found some: